How did the descendants of an ancient wolf become known as man’s best friend?

 But even before we get to the domestication of the dog, and the twinning of our destinies, the history of dogs is the story of evolution working at its best.

 The origins of dogs

-While the closest living relative to our dog's ancestors would be the modern grey wolf, there is a general consensus that the wolves of today have little in common with the wolves of the past.
+While the closest living relative to our dogs’ ancestors would be the modern grey wolf, there is a general consensus that the wolves of today have little in common with the wolves of the past.

-When exactly dogs split off from their lupine cousins to forge their own genetic path is a not entirely known, although there is a rough idea.
+When exactly dogs split off from their lupine cousins to forge their own genetic path is not entirely known, although there is a rough idea.
 In 2013, after the whole genome sequence of modern dogs was completed, it was estimated that the divergence of wolves and dogs took place around 32,000 years ago.

 From wolves to dogs

-In either case, this shows that the domestication of the dog dates back to before the founding of human agriculture (11,000 years ago) by at least a few thousand years.
+The general scientific consensus is that the domestication of the dog dates back to before the founding of human agriculture (11,000 years ago) by at least a few thousand years.
 The domestication of the dog at this time is also supported by the fact that humans were hunter-gatherers.

 If an animal was to keep up with humans during this time, it would need to be able to survive on meat, be able to hunt and be capable of travelling large distances.
 For these reasons, it’s easy to see why the dog was one of the first animals domesticated by humans.

 As human civilisation settled down and became a more sedentary race, other animals soon followed the dog into domestication, but that didn’t mean we used dogs any less.
 If anything, we used them more.

 It’s impossible to overstate the impact that the domestication of the dog has had on human civilisation.
-Archaeologist and geneticist, Greger Larson, said: “Remove domestication from the human species, and there's probably a couple of million of us on the planet, max.
+Archaeologist and geneticist Greger Larson said: ‘Remove domestication from the human species, and there's probably a couple of million of us on the planet, max.
 Instead, what do we have?
-Seven billion people, climate change, travel, innovation and everything.”
+Seven billion people, climate change, travel, innovation and everything.

-“Domestication has influenced the entire earth.
+‘Domestication has influenced the entire Earth.
 And dogs were the first.
 For most of human history, we're not dissimilar to any other wild primate.
 We're manipulating our environments, but not on a scale bigger than, say, a herd of African elephants.
 And then, we go into partnership with this group of wolves.
-They altered our relationship with the natural world.”
+They altered our relationship with the natural world.’

 Man’s best friend, indeed.